- the methods of deducing and deriving clinical diagnosis

 The Hypothetico-Deductive Method Of Arriving at a Diagnosis

-The character Sherlock Holmes created by Sir Arthur Conan Doyle probably used both approaches in solving various problems.
+The character Sherlock Holmes created by Sir Arthur Conan Doyle probably used both approaches mentioned above in solving various mysteries.

-Clinicians uses certain pertinent facts to develop the criteria for ascertaining a diagnosis.
+Clinicians, as a profession, puts together certain pertinent facts as the criteria for ascertaining a diagnosis.
 These include:

 - Presence or absence